 Day 7: We’ll offer an optional some morning birding around Cairns to look for species that have eluded us, and then catch a mid-morning flight to Hervey Bay (via Brisbane).
 Once we have the vehicles we’ll make several stops along the coast and in freshwater marshes to look for migratory waders and some local specialities like Mangrove Honeyeater.
 Time permitting, we’ll stop at Inskip Point where we hope to locate the impressive Beach Thick-Knee and perhaps a covey of Brown Quail or Black-breasted Button-Quail lurking in the shade of the coastal scrub.
-If we don’t have time for Inskip there are a host of excellent waterbird sites around the Great Sandy Straight much closer to our hotel.
+If we don’t have time for Inskip there are a host of excellent waterbird sites around the Great Sandy Straight much closer to our hotel with a good array of Palearctic waders such as Far Eastern Curlew, Terek and Marsh Sandpipers and Red-necked Stints as well as mangrove specialities such as Mangrove Gerygone, Mangrove Honeyeater and Torresian Kingfisher.
 We’ll arrive at our hotel in Maryborough in time for dinner.
 Night in Maryborough.